Get competitive quotes from top companies.See Your Rates

 Marital Status – Research shows that on average, married people live longer and are healthier than similar single people.
 So, if you’re married, you can get a modest discount on life insurance.
-According to the most recent data available from the US Census, in Arizona in 2009, the rate of marriage for people over 15 was 39.3 per 1,000 people, the rate of divorce was 22.7 per 1,000 people, and the rate of widowhood was 11.1 per 1,000 people.
+According to the US Census, in Arizona in 2009, the rate of marriage for people over 15 was 39.3 per 1,000 people.
+The rate of divorce was 22.7 per 1,000 people.
+And the rate of widowhood was 11.1 per 1,000 people.

 Occupation – People with hazardous jobs like logging and fishing will pay more for life insurance than someone with a less dangerous, mundane office job, other things being equal.
 The most common job in Arizona is a plasterer.

 Tobacco Use – Tobacco users don’t live as long as non-tobacco users.
 So tobacco users pay much more for life insurance.
 Tobacco use is associated with a number of health complications, such as heart disease, stroke, and COPD, any of which may cause higher rates and an earlier death.

 As of 2013, the national average rate of smoking was 19%.
 To compare to the most recent data available, in 2013, approximately 16.3% of Arizona adults smoked cigarettes – about 830,000 adults.